ImInTheICU/Random-Roblox-Lua/README.md

-# Random-Roblox-Lua
+# RRL
-This is full of random scripts I have created over a couple of years of roblox-development.
+This Repo is full of random/cool/odd/cursed roblox-lua-scripts.
+Everything here is open-source and fully usable for anyone!

+Discord: BugleBoy#6467